-Ex-Husband Tom Arnold Calls ‘Roseanne’ Cancellation A ‘Tough Decision,’ But Thinks It Was ‘Right For America’
+Tom Arnold Calls ‘Roseanne’ Cancellation A ‘Tough Decision,’ But Thinks It Was ‘Right For America’

 Roseanne Barr’s TV Daughter Sara Gilbert Reportedly Vows Never To Work With Her Again

-According to PEOPLE, Arnold wasn’t exactly a fan of the Roseanne reboot from the beginning as he criticized Barr for transforming from a “feminist-pacifist voice for the working folks” to a “far-right Trump-loving troll who’s gone hard against liberals and Hillary supporters and even #MeToo women.”
+According to PEOPLE, Arnold wasn’t exactly a fan of the Roseanne reboot from the beginning, as he criticized Barr for transforming from a “feminist-pacifist voice for the working folks” to a “far-right Trump-loving troll who’s gone hard against liberals and Hillary supporters and even #MeToo women.”

 Roseanne Barr's ex-husband Tom Arnold called #Roseanne's cancellation "right for America." https://t.co/YdgFDSjal4